gushphp/gush/CONTRIBUTING.md

 with some exceptions/differences:

-* Follow the Symfony CS
+* Follow the Symfony CS somewhat
 * No spaces around dots
 * Consider current CS patterns
+* No = or => or any other such symbol alignment

 ## Unit-Tests

 Please try to add a test for your pull-request.

-You can run the unit-tests by calling ``phpunit`` from the root of the project.
+You can run the unit-tests by calling ``./dev`` from the root of the project.

 ## Travis